Country: United Kingdom

 Solution: CambiTHP - B12

-Davyhulme WwTW has been in operation since 1894 and serves a population equivalent of 1.2 million for sewage treatment in and around the city of Manchester.
-The digestion plant will serve a population equivalent of 3 million people.
+Davyhulme Wastewater Treatment Works (WwTW) has been in operation since 1894 and serves a population equivalent of 5.6 million in and around the city of Manchester.
+It is one of the UK's largest wastewater treatment works and is a valuable renewable energy source.